Setup AWS Route53 Private Hosted Zone - Beginners Guide

 We need to configure this for the DNS resolution on the VPN server configuration.

-After changing the DNS server on the VPN configuration, when you establish the VPN connection from your local machine, your default DNS server configuration on the local machine is automatically changed, and you can check from the /etc/resolve.conf
+After changing the DNS server on the VPN configuration, when you establish the VPN connection from your local machine, your default DNS server configuration on the local machine will automatically be changed, and you can check that from the /etc/resolve.conf

 This ensures that the resolution will happen only through this DNS server.